near/docs/docs/3.tutorials/auction/2-locking.md

 import TabItem from '@theme/TabItem';
 import {Github} from "@site/src/components/codetabs"

-In the basic contract to claim the tokens from the final bid on the contract, the contract owner would have to log into a wallet using a key a withdraw NEAR to their main wallet.
+In the basic contract to claim the tokens from the final bid on the contract, the contract owner would have to log into a wallet using a key and withdraw NEAR to their main wallet.
 This provides a poor UX, but even more importantly it is a security issue.
-Since there is a key to the contract a keyholder can maliciously mutate the contract's storage as they wish, for example, alter the highest bidder to list their own account.
+Since there is a key to the contract, a keyholder can maliciously mutate the contract's storage as they wish, for example, alter the highest bidder to list their own account.
 The core principle of smart contracts is that they eliminate the need for trust when interacting with an application, thus we will [lock](../../1.concepts/protocol/access-keys.md#locked-accounts) the contract by removing all access keys and implementing a new method to `claim` the tokens.

 ---

 ## Adding an auctioneer

-We want to restrict the method to claim the tokens, to only the individual or entity that sets up the auction.
+When we introduce the `claim` method we want to make sure that the individual or entity that set up the auction receives the $NEAR tokens.
 To do this we now change the `init` method to initialize the contract with an `auctioneer`.

 <Tabs groupId="code-tabs">